blrobin2/blrobin2.github.io/_posts/2025-05-05-play-in-the-snow.md

 letterboxd_url: https://boxd.it/9BpYVh
 mst3k: false
 rifftrax: true
-category: movie_review
+category: movie-review
 ---

 Mary Jo Pehl and Bridgett Jones Nelson riffing

-* Believe me when I say this is really, really fun.
+- Believe me when I say this is really, really fun.
-* Here's a hat!
+- Here's a hat!
 This will keep the government from hearing his thoughts.